 Example: “This might be good advice for beginners, but anyone who knows what they are doing will find this useless.”

 - Instead of: “Well, clearly, I wrote this for beginners.
 This might be a surprise, but not everything was written with you in mind.”

 - Try saying: “Thank you for sharing your opinion.
 I’ll try to improve next time.”

 Example: “Your statement is the dumbest thing I've read all week.”

 - Instead of: “You're an idiot.
 Let me tell you why…”

 - Try saying: “Thank you for the feedback.
 I still have a lot to learn.”

 Releasing the need to win every argument is a sign of maturity.
 Someone on the internet said something wrong?
 So what.
 Win the argument by the way you live your life.

-6. When someone gives you unsolicited advice.
+6. Say “Thank You” when someone gives you unsolicited advice.